 Shall be same as per section 2(77) of Companies Act, 2013

-Foreign Contribution
+Foreign source:

-As per Section 2(1)(h) of FCRA, 2010, "foreign contribution" means the donation, delivery or transfer made by any foreign source of any, ─
+As per Section 2(1) (j) of FCRA, foreign source (Basically a source outside India from where the contribution is received) includes:-

-Article, (not being an article given to a person(Individual, HUF, An Association & Companies as per Section 8 or Section 25 of Companies Act) as a gift having market value of not more than 25,000)(present specified threshold);

-Currency(includes Indian or foreign);

-Security (as per section 2(h) of the securities Contracts (Regulation) Act, 1956 and includes any foreign security as per Section 2(o) of the Foreign Exchange Management Act, 1999.

-Explanation 1 –can be received either directly or through one or more persons;

-Explanation 2 ‒ The interest accrued on the foreign contribution deposited in any bank referred to in sub-section (1) of Section 17 or any other income and interest thereon derived from the foreign contribution;

-Explanation 3 ‒ Fees (including fees charged by an educational institution in India from foreign student) or cost in lieu of goods or services in the ordinary course of his business, trade or commerce shall not be treated as foreign contribution.

-Foreign source

-Foreign source, as defined in Section 2(1) (j) of FCRA, 2010 includes:-

-the Government of any foreign country or territory and any of its agency;
+The government of any foreign ‘country’ or ‘territory’ and its agency(s);

-any international agency(not being the United Nations or any of its specialized agencies, to get complete list http://mha1.nic.in/fcra/intro/FCRA-exemptedAgenciesUN.pdf
+Any international agency(not being the United Nations or any of its specialized agencies)

 a foreign company;

 a corporation, not being a foreign company, incorporated in a foreign country or territory;

 a multi-national corporation as per clause (g)(iv);

 a company within the meaning of the Companies Act, 1956 or Companies Act, 2013 and more than one-half of the nominal value of its share capital is held, either singly or in the aggregate by any of the following;

 the Government of a foreign country or territory;

 the citizens of a foreign country or territory;

 corporations incorporated in a foreign country or territory;

 trusts, societies or other associations of individuals (whether incorporated or not), formed or registered in a foreign country or territory;

 Foreign company;

 a trade union in any foreign country or territory, whether or not registered in such foreign country or territory;

 a foreign trust or a foreign foundation, by whatever name called, or such trust or foundation mainly financed by a foreign country or territory;

 a society, club or other association or individuals formed or registered outside India;

-a citizen of a foreign country;”
+a citizen of a foreign country

+Foreign Contribution (FC):

+As per Section 2(1)(h) of FCRA, "FC" means the donation, delivery or transfer made by any foreign source of any, ─

+Article, (not being an article given to a person for his personal use as a gift having market value of not more than 25,000)(present specified threshold);

+Currency(includes Indian or foreign);

+Security (per Section 2(h) of the SCRA, 1956 and includes any foreign security per Section 2(o) of the FEMA, 1999).

+Explanation 1 –can be received either directly or through one or more foreign source;

+Explanation 2 ‒ includes, the ‘interest accrued’ on the FC deposited in any bank or ‘any other income and interest thereon’ derived from the FC;

+Explanation 3 ‒ Fees (including fees charged by an educational institution in India from foreign student) or cost in lieu of goods or services in the ordinary course of his business, trade or commerce shall not be treated as FC.

+Infusion of foreign share capital in a company registered under section 25/Section 8 of the Companies Act, 1956/2013 is treated as FC.

-Who can receive foreign contribution?
+Who can receive FC legally?

-A ‘person’, as defined in Section 2(1)(m) with the exclusion of those mentioned in Section 3 of FCRA, 2010, having a definite cultural, economic, educational, religious or social programme can receive foreign contribution

-For receiving foreign contribution ‘person’ has to obtain the prior permission of the Central Government, or gets itself registered with the Central Government.

-The Illustrative but not exhaustive lists of activities categorized into Religious, Educational, Economical, Social & Cultural which are permissible and may be carried out by associations of different nature are available on the website — http://mha1.nic.in/fcra/intro/permitted_programs.htm
+Any Person who is having a definite cultural, economic, educational, religious or social programme(practically all NGO’s having nationalist objects) can receive FC after getting registered under FCRA law or obtaining a prior permission from the Central Government.
+A PRIVATE LIMITED COMPANY too may seek prior permission/registration for receiving foreign funds in case they wish to do some charitable work.

-As per section 3(1) of FCRA, 2010, following persons cannot accept foreign contribution:
+Section 3(1) of FCRA, following Persons cannot accept FC:

 candidate for election;